bkuschak/adc_to_ntc_temperature/README.md

 }
 ```

-This is a plot of the resulting table using Beta script:
+This is a plot of the resulting table using the beta script:

 ![figure](/img/figure_1_beta.png)

-This is a plot of the resulting table using tablular data script:
+This is a plot of the resulting table using the tablular data script:

 ![figure](/img/figure_1_tabular_data.png)